Supermartingales for Unique Fixed Points: A Unified Approach to Lower Bound Verification: Program Analysis via Fixed-Point Equations

 \subsubsection{Expected Cost Analysis}

 The expected running time or other expected costs of a program are also properties of interest.
 Here, we focus on expected running time.
-To define the notion of running time, we extend the programming language by adding a new command \( \tickstmt \):
+To define the notion of running time, we add a new command \( \tickstmt \) to the programming language: $c \coloneqq \cdots \mid \tickstmt$.
 This command increments the running time by one (and other commands do not change the time).

 The expected running time is characterized by the \emph{expected runtime transformer} $\mathrm{ert}[c]$~\cite{KaminskiJACM2018}.
 In the current setting, \( \mathrm{ert} \) is similar to \( \mathrm{wp} \) but \( \mathrm{ert}[\tickstmt](f) := f + 1 \).